Kellee Maize

-Kellee Maize (born January 18, 1980) is an American rapper, singer, and songwriter.
+Kellee Maize is an American rapper, singer, and songwriter.
 Her first album, Age of Feminine, was released in 2007.
 Maize has recorded and released six full albums and several singles.

 Early life

 Maize was born in Reading, Pennsylvania, and was adopted by Terry and Christine Maize, who lived in New Berlin, a small town in Central Pennsylvania.
 At 9 years old, she started her first rap group, Thunder and Lightning.
 Maize graduated from Mifflinburg Area High School.
 In her teens, she moved to Pittsburgh and in 2000 began rapping and singing on stage, but financial needs led her to the workforce.
 At 18 years old, Maize began studying at the University of Pittsburgh as a drama major and later switched her major to communications.

 Maize worked at the Pittsburgh City Paper and began promoting events around the city.
 She was soon promoted to the position of events and promotions director.
-After experiencing her mother going through cancer and the sudden passing of her father, Maize again turned to music as a way to cope.
+After experiencing her mother going through cancer and the sudden death of her father, Maize again turned to music as a way to cope.

 Career

 Early career

 In 2006 Maize founded Näkturnal, a Pittsburgh-based guerrilla marketing firm.
 Maize remains the owner and CEO of the company and uses the company to promote her own music.

-Maize released her first rap album, Age of Feminine, independently in June 2007.
+Maize released her first rap album, Age of Feminine, independently on 10 July 2007.
 The album features traditional hip hop beats.
 The 11-song album received positive reviews with over two million listens and over one hundred thousand downloads.
-Her second album, Aligned Archetype, was released in January 2010.
+Her second album, Aligned Archetype, was released on 20 January 2010.
 The album features the sounds of dubstep, hip hop, and Baltimore club.
 The album became the featured album for FrostWire, where she became the Most Downloaded Artist on FrostWire, with over 135,000 full album downloads in one month.